Academic Information for Current International Students

-If you are an Intensive English Language student, Deirdre Keenan, Department Chair, of the English, Modern Languages and Literature department will assist you with your academic advising.
-All other students will work with the Center for Academic Advising Services (CAAS) and/or a faculty member in their area of study for advising each term.
-Academic advising relationships are ongoing throughout your time at Carroll and twice a year, in October/November and February/March you will work specifically with and advisor to plan your schedule for the following term.
+International students will work with the Center for Academic Advising Services (CAAS) and/or a faculty member in their area of study for advising each term.
+While you will work with CAAS primarily your first year at Carroll, know that you will also be assigned a faculty advisor in your major and you are encouraged to work with them regularly.
+Academic advising relationships are ongoing throughout your time at Carroll and twice a year, in October/November and February/March you will work specifically with an advisor to plan your schedule for the following term.
 For more information Explore Academic Advising at Carroll.

 Adding a Class